Hyperbolic Random Forests: Hyperbolic Random Forests

-where $n_y$ gives the number of training samples belonging to $y$ and $\beta$ is a hyperparameter.
-By adding more emphasis on the loss for samples of the minority class, we are able to find horospheres that split the data even in imbalanced cases.
+where $n_y$ gives the number of training samples belonging to class $y$ and $\beta$ is a hyperparameter.
+By adding more emphasis on the loss for samples of the minority class, we can find horospheres that split the data even in imbalanced cases.

 \paragraph{Training and inference}